BoringBoredom/PC-Optimization-Hub/README.md

       - Mount a hair dryer to blow hot air on the memory.
       - Turn off case fans.
       - Turn up room heaters.
+    - Avoid monitoring programs (e.g. HWiNFO) while stress testing since they have a large performance impact.
     - ### CPU stress testing
       - [LinX](https://hwtips-tistory-com.translate.goog/1611?category=377841&_x_tr_sl=auto&_x_tr_tl=en)
       - The newest version isn't translated into English.
 Use these screenshots to familiarize yourself with the GUI: [main window](https://windows-cdn.softpedia.com/screenshots/LinX-benchmark_1.png) (the 2nd dropdown option above ***Stop*** is ***minutes***), [settings](https://cdn.lo4d.com/t/screenshot/linx-3.png) (also present in English in the config file)
-      - Test with each problem size (from 512MB to the maximum that fits into your RAM).
+      - Test with each memory size (from 512MB to the maximum that fits into your RAM).
       - Residuals should always match and GFlop deviation should be as low as possible.
   - ## GPU (NVIDIA)
     - [Cancerogeno's guide](https://docs.google.com/document/d/14ma-_Os3rNzio85yBemD-YSpF_1z75mZJz1UdzmW8GE/edit)